fharper/speakerkit/README.md

 * French is my first language, but I only deliver talks in English;
 * I'll be more than happy to mentor other speakers;
 * My talks are all 45 minutes long (unless specified), but I can adapt the content to any shorter time I have on the schedule.
-* I am not the one who make decision about sponsorship at DigitalOcean (feel free to make a request).